Benoît Simian

 Benoît Simian (born 27 May 1983) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing Gironde's 5th constituency.
+(LREM) who served as a member of the French National Assembly for Gironde's 5th constituency from 2017 to 2022.

 Political career

 In parliament, Simian serves as member of the Finance Committee and the Committee on European Affairs.
 In addition to his committee assignments, he is part of the parliamentary friendship groups with Croatia and Spain.

 At the initiative of Simian and Jean-Bernard Sempastous, some twenty LREM deputies who had been elected in rural areas established their interest group within the party's parliamentary group in September 2018.
 He joined the Horizons group.

 He lost his seat in the first round of the 2022 French legislative election.

 Political positions

 In July 2019, Simian voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.